 Turf Reinforcement Mat (TRM)

-Our high performance Turf Reinforcement Mat is non-degradable, soil and seedbed covers of variable thickness similar to erosion control blankets.
+Our high performance Turf Reinforcement Mat is non-degradable, soil and seedbed cover available in variable thicknesses similar to erosion control blankets.
 They are composed of UV stabilized synthetic fibers, filaments, nettings and/or mesh that secure plant roots, stems and soil.
 These permanent structures consolidate and protect the soil and prevent it being washed away.
 Once established, turf reinforcement mats can withstand velocities and shear stress values up to 4.6m/sec and 49kg/m2, respectively.
 TRMs also reduce sheet, rill and channel erosion by up to 90 percent.
 Turf Reinforcement Mats provide:

 - Short-term protection against raindrop and wind erosion;